spack/spack/lib/spack/docs/build_systems/intelpackage.rst

   The first time you install an Intel package that requires a license, Spack will initialize a Spack-global Intel license file for you, as a template with instructional comments, and bring up an editor [fn5]_.
-Spack will do this even if you happen to have a working license elsewhere on the system.
+Spack will do this *even if you have a working license elsewhere* on the system.

   * To proceed with an existing license, leave the file as is and close the editor.
-You do not need to touch it again.
+You do not need to touch the file again.

-  * To use your own license, place the contents of your downloaded license file into the editor and close it.
+  * To use your own license, copy the contents of your downloaded license file into the opened file, save it, and close the editor.

   To revisit and manually edit the file, such as prior to a subsequent installation attempt, find it at ``$SPACK_ROOT/etc/spack/licenses/intel/intel.lic`` .

   Spack will place symbolic links to this file in each directory where licensed Intel binaries were installed.
-If you kept the template, Intel tools will simply ignore it.
+If you kept the template unchanged, Intel tools will simply ignore it.

 **TODO:** `PR #6534 "Intel v18 License File Format Issue"
 <https://github.com/spack/spack/issues/6534>`_.